chris-shum/GA-Project1-Redo/README.md

   Hit back button

 ##Todo:
   - Figure out best method to save data.
-Currently reading up on [realm.io](Realm.io).
+Currently reading up on <a href = "https://realm.io/">Realm.io</a>.

-  - Would like to implement [https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-b9456d2b1aaf#.6ovz9zuhb](Drag and Swipe with RecyclerView).
+  - Would like to implement <a href = "https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-b9456d2b1aaf">Drag and Swipe with RecyclerView</a>.

   - Improve design.